sabbyt/code-blog/README.md

 * Used jQuery to dynamically render to DOM.

-* Added relative timestamps based on date math adapted from [Stacked Overflow](http://stackoverflow.com/questions/6108819/javascript-timestamp-to-relative-time-eg-2-seconds-ago-one-week-ago-etc-best)
+* Added relative timestamps based on date math adapted from [Stacked Overflow](http://stackoverflow.com/questions/6108819/javascript-timestamp-to-relative-time-eg-2-seconds-ago-one-week-ago-etc-best).

 Assignment for Day 2 of Code Fellows 301:

 * New user stories derived from assignment prompt.

-* Truncate articles including adding read-on button feature.
+* Truncated articles including adding read-on button feature.

 * Added filters by name and category.